Dynamsoft/barcode-reader-java-samples/README.md

 ## License

-- If you want to use an offline license, please contact [Dynamsoft Support](https://www.dynamsoft.com/company/contact/)
+The library requires a license to work, you use the API InitLicense to initialize license key and activate the SDK.

+These samples use a <a href="https://www.dynamsoft.com/license-server/docs/about/terms.html?ver=latest&product=dbr&utm_source=samples&package=java#public-trial-license" target="_blank">free public trial license</a>.
+Note that network connection is required for this license to work.

-- You can also request a 30-day trial license in the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=samples&package=java)
+You can also request a 30-day trial license from <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=samples&package=java" target="_blank">Customer Portal</a>

 ## Contact Us